datacommonsorg/data/scripts/india_lgd/local_government_directory_states/README.md

 - isoCode - ISO Code of the state or UT
 - census2001Code - Census 2001 Code

+Update the ISO code for Dadra and Nagar Haveli and Daman and Diu based on [ISO documentation](https://www.iso.org/obp/ui/#iso:code:3166:IN).

 #### Cleaned Data

 The cleaned CSV has the following columns